A new analysis of campaign spending from the Federal Election Commission and other Sources

 Polling last week found that 84 percent of Americans agree that corporate political spending drowns out the voices of average Americans, and 83 percent believe that corporations and corporate CEOs have too much political power and influence.

-Of the $1.11 billion in reported outside spending, $257.9 million was “dark money” that cannot be traced back to an original source.
+Of the $1.11 billion in reported outside spending on the presidential race, $257.9 million was “dark money” that cannot be traced back to an original source.

 Because of gaps in reporting requirements, spending reported to the FEC is only part of the picture.
 Groups take advantage of loopholes in the law to avoid reporting certain communications intended to influence the elections.
 When all types of outside spending on television ads related to the presidential race are taken into account, 32% of the spending has come from “dark money” groups that do not disclose their donors.

 “Americans across the political spectrum have long held transparency in campaign funding to be crucial,” said Rusch.
 “When citizens can’t follow the money voters can’t judge the credibility of political communications and corporations and other special interests can fund misleading advertisements while evading accountability.”

 Last week, new polling found that 76% of Americans support a requirement that companies publicly disclose their contributions to groups like the U.S. Chamber of Commerce that funnel their money into politics.